Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs in the application of forward problems of computational mechanics

-We found that the approach to using PINNs for simulating soft tissue problems is similar to that of hyperelastic problems in solid mechanics, where the minimum potential energy function is used as the loss function.
+Lin et al. \citet{lin2026physics} developed the energy-based PINNs for viscoelastic buckling, biological tissue growth and morphological evolution.
+This study found that the inherent oscillations of the neural network optimizer during training could serve as a natural perturbation, allowing the model to capture creep buckling and structural instabilities without the manual introduction of artificial imperfections.
+PINNs could be useful for studying the specific folding and wrinkling patterns seen in developing tissues.We found that the approach to using PINNs for simulating soft tissue problems is similar to that for solid mechanical problems, where the minimum potential energy function is used as the loss function.